geotrev/bulba/README.md

 $ yarn i upgraded-element
 ```

-Then import the package and create your new component, per [Getting Started](#getting-started) above. 🎉
+Then import the package and create your new element, per [Getting Started](#getting-started) above. 🎉

 **Source**